jexuswebserver/vscode-iis/README.md

 ## Available Commands

+Use `View | Command Pallette...` to open the command list and search for the commands below,

-* **Launch Jexus Manager for this web project** - Start Jexus Manager to perform IIS/IIS Express actions.
+* **Launch IIS/IIS Express for this web project** - Start Jexus Manager to perform IIS/IIS Express actions.
-* **Reset IIS configuration file selection** - Change the config file Jexus Manager should use.
+* **Reset IIS/IIS Express configuration file selection** - Change the config file Jexus Manager should use.

 ## Known Issues